BrightstarDB/BrightstarDB/doc/src/Running_BrightstarDB.rst

  Running BrightstarDB
 #######################

-BrightstarDB can be used as an embedded database or accessed as a WCF service.
-The WCF service can be hosted either in a Windows Service which can be configured to automatically start when the host machine starts; or it can be run as a command-line application.
+BrightstarDB can be used as an embedded database or accessed via HTTP(S) as a RESTful web service.
+The REST service can be hosted in a number of different ways or it can be run directly from the command-line.

 ***********************************
  Namespace Reservation